 Enhance your technical knowledge while you advance your career.

 Tech Frontiers is the professional development program of the College of Engineering and Applied Science of the University of Colorado Boulder, offering short-form learning on contemporary topics in engineering.
-Through live sessions taught by CU faculty experts, Tech Frontiers courses offer a mixture of classroom content and hands-on project experience.
+Through live sessions taught by CU faculty experts, Tech Frontiers courses offer a mixture of classroom content and discussion or project experience.
 You’ll interact with faculty and fellow participants as you learn and apply emerging technologies and concepts.

 Who Should Attend?

 Managers of tech groups or tech products – from any industry – seeking a greater understanding of contemporary and future technical methods and their application.

 Tech professionals or others interested in keeping up with the latest developments.

 Applications of Machine Learning in Data Science